Industry standards change: End of 2-year public SSL/TLS certificates

 SHA-256 is the only signature hash available for DV certificates.

-In the DCV verification method drop-down list, choose the DCV method you want to use to demonstrate control over the domain on the certificate order.
+In the DCV verification method drop-down list, choose the DCV method you want to use for demonstrating control over the domain on the certificate order:

 In the DCV Email Language drop-down list, select the language you want DCV authentication email to be sent in.